Shard polytopes: Shard polytopes

 Using \cref{lem:matchingUnionLemma}, one can also explicitly describe the normal cones of the vertices and edges of the shard polytope~$\shardPolytope$.
-We have put these descriptions away in \cref{subsec:normalConeDescriptions} as they are a bit tedious and not essential for the rest of the paper.
+We have postponed these descriptions to \cref{subsec:normalConeDescriptions} as they are a bit tedious and not essential for the rest of the paper.